lubrandt/Kotlin-MPP/README.md

 #### Endpoints/Routing

-Endpoints are installed within the `routing{}` Lambda.
+Endpoints are implemented within the `routing{}` Lambda.
 No need for Installation, Routing installs itself.

 With `route(Path){}` you define the path to your endpoint.